 Maryam Mirza, PhD

 Maryam Mirza is a postdoctoral researcher at the Health Policy Center at the University of Illinois at Chicago.
-The unifying theme of her earlier research is the study of unintended consequences of policies designed to increase education and health outcomes.
+Previously, her research focus was studying the unintended consequences of policies designed to increase education and health outcomes.
 At present, she focuses on fiscal policies for health, primarily in low- and middle-income countries.

 Elissa Resnick, MPH

-Elissa Resnick, MPH, is a Research Specialist in the Health Policy Center at the University of Illinois at Chicago.
+Elissa Resnick is a Research Specialist in the Health Policy Center at the University of Illinois at Chicago.
 Prior to joining the Health Policy Center in 2008, she conducted multiple intervention-based studies aimed at improving various health behaviors.
 More recently, she has been involved in national studies to examine environmental and policy-related factors that influence physical activity, nutrition, and tobacco use.
-Elissa is interested role that policy and media advocacy can play in improving public health and is the author of the textbook, Marketing Public Health: Strategies to Promote Social Change.
-She earned her Master of Public Health with a concentration on Social and Behavioral Sciences from Boston University.
+Elissa is interested in the role that policy and media advocacy can play in improving public health, and is the author of the textbook, Marketing Public Health: Strategies to Promote Social Change.

 Germán Rodriguez-Iglesias, MSc

-Germán Rodriguez-Iglesias is an Economist at the Institute for Health Research and Policy at the University of Illinois at Chicago (UIC).
-In his previous position as a researcher for the InterAmerican Heart Foundation – Argentina (FIC Argentina), he focused his professional activity on developing policy-oriented research and media advocacy projects to implement effective tobacco control policies.
-He has contributed research to several studies that served as a basis to promote an increase in tobacco taxes, analyzing governmental subsidies for tobacco production in Argentina.
-Rodriguez-Iglesias has applied lessons learned from tobacco control economics and tobacco taxation to study the economics of non-communicable diseases, agricultural/food policies, and other public policies.
+Germán Rodriguez-Iglesias is an Economist at the Institute for Health Research and Policy at the University of Illinois at Chicago.
+In his previous position as a researcher for the InterAmerican Heart Foundation – Argentina (FIC Argentina), his focus was on developing policy-oriented research and media advocacy projects to implement effective tobacco control policies.
+He has been a contributor on several research studies that served as a basis to promote an increase in tobacco taxes, and analyze governmental subsidies for tobacco production in Argentina.
+German has applied lessons learned from tobacco control economics and tobacco taxation to study the economics of non-communicable diseases, agricultural/food policies, and other public policies.
 His research interests also include the economic determinants of food consumption; access to drinking water, fruit, and vegetables; and sugar-, salt-, and fat-reduction policies.

-He received his bachelor’s degree in Economics from the National University of Mar del Plata (Argentina); and an MSc in Economics from the University of the Basque Country (Spain).
+Germán received his bachelor’s degree in economics from the National University of Mar del Plata (Argentina); and an MSc in economics from the University of the Basque Country (Spain).